culturecode/uber_select/README.md

   function(value) { }
   ```

+- ##### matchGroupNames

+  Toggles whether or not to match results using their `datum.group` in addition to their `datum.matchValue`.
+When `true`
+  the searches that match the group name will cause options within that group to appear.

+  Default: `false`

 - ##### outputContainer (Deprecated)

   An object that receives the output once a result is selected.
 Must respond to `setValue(value)` and `view()`.
 This object serves to
   attach the result list to the DOM at the desired location.

 #### Events Triggered